rodrigobastosv/analytics_inspector/README.md

 );
 ```

-The package them exposes 2 streams for working with both Events and Screen Events:
+The package them exposes 2 Lists for working with both Events and Screen Events:

 ```dart
 final events = AnalyticsInspector.instance.events;
 final screenEvents = AnalyticsInspector.instance.screenEvents;
 ```

 The package is not opinionated on how this information should be displayed.
-The streams are exposed and is up to you to display the way you want it.
+The Lists are exposed and is up to you to display the way you want it.